laugh4mile/CORC/Documents/0421/react_study_주정훈.md

 }
 ```

-- prop 데이터의 타입 설정 가능
+## prop 데이터의 타입 설정 가능
 ```
 // prop-types install
+// npm
-npm install --save
+npm install --save prop-types
+// yarn
 yarn add prop-types

-// how to use
-import PropTypes from 'prop-types';
+// how to use on class Componenet import PropTypes from 'prop-types';

-class A extends Component {
+class A extends React.Component {
     static propTypes = {
         title: PropTypes.string,
         poster: PropTypes.string
     }
+    ...
+}

+// how to use on function component function A(props) {
+    ...
+}

+A.propTypes = {
+    propName: PropTypes.string.isRequired,
+    propName2: PropTypes.number,
     ...
 }

 ```

 ### Life Cycle